Lina Meruane: Biography

 Meruane published two novels before leaving for New York to do her doctorate studies in Spanish-American literature at New York University.
 In the United States she received a fellowship from the Guggenheim Foundation in 2004 (for the novel Fruta Podrida), and another in 2010 from the National Endowment for the Arts (for Sangre en el ojo).

-In 2011 she received the Anna Seghers-Preis, and the following year she won the 20th Sor Juana Inés de la Cruz Award for Sangre en el ojo, during the Guadalajara International Book Fair, with a jury made up of the writers Yolanda Arroyo Pizarro, Antonio Ortuño, and Cristina Rivera Garza.
+In 2011 she received the Anna Seghers-Preis, and the following year she won the 20th Sor Juana Inés de la Cruz Prize for Sangre en el ojo, during the Guadalajara International Book Fair, with a jury made up of the writers Yolanda Arroyo Pizarro, Antonio Ortuño, and Cristina Rivera Garza.

-She currently teaches at the MFA in Creative Writing in Spanish at New York University.
+Meruane has lived in New York since 2000.
+As of 2026 she teaches Creative Writing in Spanish and Latin American Cultures, Arts and Cultures at New York University.